 A doctoral (Ph.D., Ed.D., D.N.P.) student becomes a candidate for the doctorate (or is "admitted to candidacy") upon successful completion of the comprehensive examination and dissertation proposal.
-Completion is documented by submitting the GSSD form Results of the Doctoral Comprehensive Exam and Candidacy to the Office of Enrolled Student Services and submitting the GS-Research Approval form Advisory Committee Thesis/Dissertation Research Approval to Enrolled Student Services indicating that the committee has approved the proposed research topic.
+Completion is documented by submitting the GS5D form Results of the Doctoral Comprehensive Exam and Candidacy and the GS-ResearchApproval form Advisory Committee Thesis/Dissertation Research Approval to Enrolled Student Services, indicating that the committee has approved the proposed research topic.